isontheline/pro.webssh.net/src/docs/documentation/help/networking/port-forwarding.md

 !!! tip "Port Forwarding Syntax"
     The Port Forwarding Syntax is as simple as : **LOCAL_PORT:REMOTE_SERVER:REMOTE_PORT**

+    Starting WebSSH 17.3 you can add multiple forwards, one per line.

 !!! abstract "Port Forwarding Examples"
     * **8080:localhost:80** will forward remote port 80 (on the same server as the SSH one) to local port 8080
     * **3389:localhost:3389** will forward remote port 3389 (on the same server as the SSH one) to local port 3389